 Takwa Ruins Manda Island Historical Day Tour Lamu

 The Great Mosque at Takwa is relatively well preserved.
-The other structure remaining of importance is the Pillar Tomb, which has an inscription with the date of 1681 -1682.
+The other important structure remaining is the Pillar Tomb, which has an inscription dated 1681-1682.
+Manda Island is a 30-minute boat ride from neighboring Lamu (9.2 km away).

-Later you walk to see the coastline to see stunning view of the ocean from a sand dune.
+Later, you walk to see the coastline to see a stunning view of the ocean from a sand dune.
+This is a half-day trip, and it can be organized by speedboat or dhow (30 minutes), depending on the tide.

 Takwa Ruins Manda Island Historical Day Tour Lamu Prices

-Takwa Ruins Manda Island Historical Day Tour Lamu Rates Includes:
+Takwa Ruins, Manda Island, Historical Day Tour Lamu Rates Include:

 Dates From Dates To Price Per Person Children Aged 3 to 11 Years